malfell/rosediem/plans.md

 - [ ] A link to your app, which is deployed somewhere.
 - [ ] A link to your GitHub repository (or repositories if there are multiple), so we can see the progress on your app.

+### Later Functionality
+- [ ] Let people choose whether to log in with email or username
+- [ ] Have a remember me option for log in